-The Company has submitted its Zakat up to the year ended 31 December 2020 and obtained required certificates which valid till 30 April 2022.
-Zakat assessments have been finalized ZATCA up to 2010.
-During 2020, the Company received an assessment order related to Zakat return 2018 from ZATCA claiming an amount of SR 420,214 against which the Company has paid SR 66,376 and has filed an appealed for the remaining amount.
+The Company has submitted its Zakat returns up to the year ended 31 December 2021 and obtained required certificates which are valid till 30 April 2023.
+Zakat assessments have been finalized by ZATCA up to 2010.
+During 2020, the Company received an assessment order related to Zakat return of 2018 from ZATCA claiming an amount of SR 420,214 against which the Company has paid SR 66,376 and has filed an appeal for the remaining amount.
+During 2021, the Company received an assessment order related to Zakat return of 2016 from ZATCA claiming an amount of SR 1,027,914, against which the Company has filed an appeal to the authority.
+Further, ZATCA opened assessment for the year 2017; however, till now company has not yet received final assessment order.